Skip to content

 }

-Once all the results across all the models are ready you can use the following command to generate a valid submission tree compliant with the MLPerf requirements.
+Once all the results across all the models are ready you can use the following the below section to generate a valid submission tree compliant with the MLPerf requirements.

 cm run script --tags=generate,inference,submission \